 Vermont duck hunter Bob Glandon called me yesterday to discuss how he had motorized his W500 and to see if I had any suggestions.
-Bob is a pretty smart guy so, other than the advantages of using a u-joint extension tiller, I really wasn’t able to offer much in terms of changes.
+Other than the advantages of using a u-joint extension tiller, I really wasn’t able to offer much in terms of changes.

 Not surprisingly, a discussion of boating conditions included the weather which led to how warm this past winter had been in the Northeast.
 I mentioned I saw people in shorts playing golf on Christmas Day on my way to Syracuse, NY.
 That reminded Bob that he had a taken a photo of his grandchildren, 4 of them in his W500 all at once, on the lake in Vermont on Christmas Day!